 - Frequency – Part of Chris and Ashar’s evening movie series.
 I caught about 15 minutes of it and already was crying.
 As I do.

 - Akeelah and the Bee – A huge winner from the Daddy-Daughter Evening Movie Series.

-We continue our Wednesday night family game nights, and this month included something really cool and special: the debut of a family trivia game Chris and Sarah have been making for all of us to play.
+We continue our Wednesday night family game nights, and this month included something really cool and special: the debut of a family trivia game Chris and Ashar have been making for all of us to play.

 They go to the library and pick topics and find facts on those topic, then write statements on index cards.
 When they get a bunch saved up, Mom, Dan and I take turns having them read one of the statements to us, and we have to say whether it’s true or false.
 If you’re right, you get a point; if it’s false and you can say what would make it true, you get another point.

 Facts have included topics from the English monarchy to zombie ants to lampreys to Puritans to mosquito-borne diseases.
-It’s super fun and it’s been cool to see the things Sarah has been interested in including!
+It’s super fun and it’s been cool to see the things Ashar has been interested in including!

 Unschooling places, projects and odds and ends